A-yush/report-creation-using-questioanaire/README.md

-# Report Creation using surveys using Serverless Application on AWS Cloud
+# Report Creation with surveys using Serverless Application on AWS Cloud
 > Creating a report in .docx format having analysis based on chosen answers in a survey.
 A webpage is shown with a questionaire and a report gets generated after submission.

 ## Table of Contents